SBNC FAQ

 To qualify for membership on the SBNC a person

-– Shall be a resident of the School District for at least three years
+– Shall be a resident of the school district for at least three years at the date of their election to the SBNC

-– Shall not have served a consecutive two year term within the last three years
+– Shall not have served on the SBNC within the last three years

 How Does the SBNC Process Work?